sen-Kawa/pong-game/docs/friendship/FriendsList.md

 The `FriendsList` component has the following data properties:
 **showFindUser:**
 - Type: Boolean
-- Description: .
+- Description: Tracks whether the FindUser component should be shown or hidden.

 **friends:**
 - Type: Array
-- Description: .
+- Description: Stores the list of friends to be displayed.

 ### Components
 The `FriendsList` component utilizes the following child components: